Fond Memories and The Jane Addams Project

 This story is a piece of history from the 1950’s.
-It tells of affordable housing and living in a particular neighborhood and gives some insight into the different ethnic groups that make up some of our communities.
+It tells of affordable housing and living in a particular neighborhood while providing some insight into the different ethnic groups that make up some of our communities.

 - How does living among different ethnic groups affect individuals?